I wanted to explore the reasons to use a dry hop doser in today’s article. As I’m noticing more people contacting me about such a device.

 With a hop bomber, a brewery needs a suitable sized port on the top of the tank, to use the device.
 The standard connection, needs to be at least 2-inches diameter.

 The larger the diameter the better.
 So, the hops don’t get blocked.
 Ideally, the connection wants to be 4-inches in diameter.
 Although, this may not be possible on some smaller tanks.
+We typically see a minimum of 3-inches for the hop dosing port.

 So, if you’re ordering a new brewery and want to use a hop bomber, make sure there are suitable ports on the top of the fermentation vessels.
 Be clear with your equipment supplier on this subject.